pointw-dev/eve-service-gateway/README.md

 # eve-service-gateway
+`eve-service-gateway` is a simple API that allows other EveService-based APIs to register.
+Once registered, that API's resources/rels appear in the root of the gateway.
+In this way, clients can go to the gateway and find all resources provided by all registered APIs.

 The audience of this README is the **client developer**, i.e. someone who will **use** `eve-service-gateway`.

 If you are an **API developer** who will make changes to `eve-service-gateway` itself, please see [`src/eve-service-gateway/README.md`](./src/eve-service-gateway/README.md).

+> **WARNING**: this is currently a work in progress.
+It is functional, but not yet ready for production.
+It is subject to improvements and breaking changes.
+This notice will be removed once everything has stabilized.

 ## Getting Started